JuergenOrth/ISMtools/Readme.md

 - bash
 - curl
 - sed
-- optional jq (to get pretty output)
+- optional jq (to get pretty output / needed for some scripts like ism_del_iso)

 ## Setup